Quinn Cummings

 Quinn L. Cummings (born August 13, 1967) is an American entrepreneur, author, humorist, inventor and former actress.

-Cummings came to prominence as a child actor, playing Lucy McFadden in Neil Simon's The Goodbye Girl, for which she was nominated for an Academy Award for Best Supporting Actress, as well as a recurring role as Annie Cooper on the television series Family.
-Since quitting acting, she has become an entrepreneur, and has authored several books.
+Cummings came to prominence as a child actor, playing Lucy McFadden in Neil Simon's The Goodbye Girl, for which she was nominated for an Academy Award for Best Supporting Actress, one of the youngest people to ever be nominated for an Academy Award.
+She was also known for her recurring role as Annie Cooper on the television series Family.
+Since quitting acting, Cummings has become an entrepreneur, and has authored several books.

 Early life

 Cummings was born in Los Angeles.
 Her father, Sumner, was a businessman who died when she was still a child.
 Her mother, Jan, was a bookkeeper.

 Career

 Film and television

 Cummings began her career after being discovered by cinematographer James Wong Howe.
 She soon began landing roles in numerous television commercials, eventually winning the role of Marsha Mason's daughter, Lucy McFadden, in the 1977 film The Goodbye Girl.
 Cummings' performance was nominated for an Academy Award for Best Supporting Actress and a Golden Globe Award for Best Supporting Actress – Motion Picture.

 In 1978, Cummings had a recurring role on the drama series Family.
 In 1985, Cummings appeared in the short-lived ABC sitcom Hail to the Chief as the daughter of the first female president of the United States, played by Patty Duke.
 During the late 1980s, Cummings acted occasionally and worked as a casting agent.
 She attended UCLA for two years and had a stint recruiting writers to publish short stories online.
-Her last acting role was a 1991 episode of Blossom.
+Her last acting role was a 1992 episode of Evening Shade.